HitBTC Token Self Reported Market Cap Hits $206.25 Million (HIT)

 [Whitepaper](https://s3.hitbtc.com/b/HIT%20Whitepaper.pdf)”

-It is usually not currently possible to buy alternative cryptocurrencies such as HitBTC Token directly using U.S. dollars.
-Investors seeking to acquire HitBTC Token should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy HitBTC Token using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as HitBTC Token directly using US dollars.
+Investors seeking to acquire HitBTC Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase HitBTC Token using one of the aforementioned exchanges.

 Receive News & Updates for HitBTC Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HitBTC Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.